EBjerrum/rdeditor/DEVELOPER.md

 ### Prerequisites

-rdkit, numpy, pyside2 are installed by default. ruff is installed using the dev tag as described below
+rdkit, numpy, pyside and pqtdarktheme are installed by default. ruff is installed using the dev tag as described below

 ### Installation Steps